brit-wright/Research-Code/README.md

 and simulating a model-based controller for the Go2 quadruped in Mujoco simulation.

 # Software/Library Requirements
 This repo is entirely Python-based.
-The following libraries are needed: numpy, matplotlib, shapely.
+The following libraries are needed: numpy, matplotlib, shapely, scipy, torch, and optionally cProfile (for time-profiling).
+Since part of this project involves GPU-parallelization, a CUDA-capable machine is recommended, but if your machine doesn't have a GPU, setting device='cpu' will work for testing/debugging, just no actual parallelization.

 # Questions
 Feel free to reach out at bmwright@caltech.edu if you have questions :D